benfertig/timestamper/MAC_RUN_AND_BUILD_FROM_SOURCE.md

 ### Run TimeStamper.py
 Download the *timestamper* repository to your computer if you have not done so already.<br />

-From a *Terminal* window, navigate to the source code directory by entering the command below, replacing {path_to_repository} with the directory that you have saved the *timestamper* repository to.
+From a *Terminal* window, navigate to the source code directory by entering the command below, replacing {path_to_repository} with the directory that you have saved the *timestamper* repository to:
 ```
 cd {path_to_repository}/src
 ```